Matter: Based on quarks and leptons

 Under the "quarks and leptons" definition, the elementary and composite particles made of the quarks (in purple) and leptons (in green) would be matter—while the gauge bosons (in red) would not be matter.
 However, interaction energy inherent to composite particles (for example, gluons involved in neutrons and protons) contribute to the mass of ordinary matter.

 As seen in the above discussion, many early definitions of what can be called "ordinary matter" were based on its structure or "building blocks".
 On the scale of elementary particles, a definition that follows this tradition can be stated as:

 "ordinary matter is everything that is composed of quarks and leptons", or "ordinary matter is everything that is composed of any elementary fermions except antiquarks and antileptons".
 The connection between these formulations follows.

 Leptons (the most famous being the electron), and quarks (of which baryons, such as protons and neutrons, are made) combine to form atoms, which in turn form molecules.
 Because atoms and molecules are said to be matter, it is natural to phrase the definition as: "ordinary matter is anything that is made of the same things that atoms and molecules are made of".
 (However, notice that one also can make from these building blocks matter that is not atoms or molecules.)
 Then, because electrons are leptons, and protons and neutrons are made of quarks, this definition in turn leads to the definition of matter as being "quarks and leptons", which are two of the four types of elementary fermions (the other two being antiquarks and antileptons, which can be considered antimatter as described later).
 Carithers and Grannis state: "Ordinary matter is composed entirely of first-generation particles, namely the [up] and [down] quarks, plus the electron and its neutrino."
-(Higher generations particles quickly decay into first-generation particles, and thus are not commonly encountered.)
+(Higher-generation particles quickly decay into first-generation particles, and thus are not commonly encountered.)

 This definition of ordinary matter is more subtle than it first appears.
 All the particles that make up ordinary matter (leptons and quarks) are elementary fermions, while all the force carriers are elementary bosons.
 The W and Z bosons that mediate the weak force are not made of quarks or leptons, and so are not ordinary matter, even if they have mass.
 In other words, mass is not something that is exclusive to ordinary matter.